fthiella/fthiella.github.io/_posts/2017-04-04-scheduling-kettle-jobs.md

 categories: pentaho kettle
 ---
 Pentaho Data Integration is an open source tool that provides Extraction, Transformation, and Loading (ETL) capabilities.
-While it's an essential DWH tool, I use it quite a lot also as an **integration** tool, where it performs really well.
+While it's an essential DWH tool, I use it quite a lot also as an **integration** tool, where it performs well.

 ![Pentaho Kettle]({{ site.baseurl }}/images/pentaho_kettle_screenshot.jpeg)